AdelFetner/devToolsExtension/README.md

 6. Enjoy

 ## To do later on:
-I will probably upload it in the Chrome Web Store, before doing so I would have to look that I'm not infringing any rights, but it would make the installattion much easier as it makes it unnecesary to allow the extension manually.
+I will probably upload it in the Chrome Web Store, before doing so I would have to look that I'm not infringing any rights, but it would make the installation much easier as it makes it unnecesary to allow the extension manually.